 Starting in late November and running through January, Bright Nights at Forest Park presents the largest and most popular holiday display in New England.

 Being a Springfield College student has its advantages in the City of Springfield and the Pioneer Valley.
-Students receive tons of discounts and free tickets to a variety of events and venues including the Big E, Showcase Cinemas, Symphony Hall, and the Naismith Memorial Basketball Hall of Fame.
+Students receive tons of discounts and tickets to a variety of events and venues including the Big E, Showcase Cinemas, Symphony Hall, and the Naismith Memorial Basketball Hall of Fame.

 And, there's a lot of things going a short drive away, too.

 A 30-minute ride to the north leads to Northampton, the arts, dining, and cultural epicenter of the Valley.